AlasdairF/BinSearch/README.md

 		fmt.Println(`It's not in the dictionary!`)
 	}

 ###10.
-Creating a custom Key/Value structure from results that may contain duplicates
+Creating a custom Key/Value structure from results which may contain duplicates

 *Note: the result is equivalent to Example 4, but this is much faster.*